TallKite/linnstrument-firmware/README.md

 * *If using 3x3 mega-pads on the LinnStrument 128, you only get 10 mega-pads.*
 * *The midi mode should usually be One Channel.
 (You could possibly use channelPerRow to make the 3 rows of each pad sound slightly different, for example high hat closed tightly/loosely)*
 * *The sequencer can have different drum sounds for each split.
 If you're using both splits, set the split point in between the pads.*
 * *The two pad colors are the main/accent colors of the current split.
 If you select a custom light pattern, it will overlay the drum pads.
-So you can make the center of each 3x3 mega-pad a different color if you want.*
+Useful for making the center of each 3x3 mega-pad a different color.*
 * *If you use musical sounds instead of drum sounds, and enter the appropriate pitches into the sequencer, you can make a sort of marimba.*
 * *To create your own mega-pad layout, turn off Drum Pad mode, use locator CCs instead (see below) and edit one of the custom light patterns to match.*